A1Liu/tci/README.md

 ## Building this Project

-Run `gcc src/main.c` to build, and then `./a.out` to run the program.
+Run `gcc src/*.c` to build, and then `./a.out` to run the program.

 ## Restrictions and Incompatibilities

 - Casting in the C style is not supported.
 Instead, a builtin `cast(expr, type)` is provided.
+- Anonymous structs aren't supported.
+- Implicit function declarations are not allowed.